What are travel plans?

 The residential travel plan is an origin-based travel plan and will have a package of measures targeted at residents of the new build housing; they are targeted at reducing the need to travel by single-occupancy car in the first place and encouraging sustainable travel as an alternative where this is not possible.
 They should contain a package of measures targeted to the development and it proximity to the existing sustainable travel infrastructure and access to the existing or new local facilities.
 A residential travel plan will be tailored to the site and should address all aspects of life that create a need to travel and result in a reduction in the number of car journeys

 Work-place - Employment / Business / Office

 A workplace travel plan is a destination-based travel plan that is targeted at trips made to and from an employment site and for trips made during the working day.
 The plan should identify how the staff currently travels and the opportunities for switching these trips to other, more sustainable travel modes.
 It should identify the links to the local walking and cycling infrastructure and the onsite facilities provide as well as information on lift share opportunities and the promotion of the benefits of sustainable travel options.

 A retail travel plan is a work-place travel plan for the store staff that also focuses on encouraging customers to travel to the store by sustainable modes where practical.
 They should contain SMART targets for both staff and customers.

-A school travel plan is a destination-based travel plan, it should contain information on both pupil and staff travel patterns and be linked with other school policies, such as eco schools projects and the schools admissions process.
+A school travel plan is a destination-based travel plan, it should contain information on both pupil and staff travel patterns and be linked with other school policies, such as eco-schools projects and the school admissions process.
 The school travel plan should be used to identify and promote opportunities for parents, pupils and staff to travel by non-car modes when possible.

 The Oxfordshire County Council Cabinet have approved this guidance document, Transport for new developments: Transport Assessments and Travel Plans (March 2014) (pdf format, 778Kb)